-Trading based on pattern recognition can offer an alternative or a supplement to fundamental analysis.
+Do you like to look for patterns in the market?
+Trading based on pattern recognition can help supplement your fundamental analysis of an investment opportunity.
 Candlestick trading is one such pattern-based system.

 What are candlesticks?

 Many active investors believe that stocks and other tradable securities tend to move in recognizable patterns, and it’s possible to make trades based on these patterns.
 This method may be applied as a very short-term trading strategy, or it can be incorporated into a broader investment philosophy.
 For example, if you are interested in investing in a certain company (or selling shares of a company you already own), but aren’t sure at what price to do so, pattern trading can help you set a price target at which to buy or sell.